 When spring arrives, tug at it to see if it has roots.
 You can dig it up and place it in new soil to transplant in another spot if it has.

 You can grow passion flowers in the USDA hardiness zones seven to eight.
 But they can survive in zones six when planted in a protected location.
 Make sure you have enough mulch around the plant in late autumn to survive the winter months.

 If you are a gardener that prefers to grow passion flowers in containers, you can move them around as needed.
 Still, it also helps prevent them from spreading.
 Further, make sure your plant has a large medium as it needs space for the roots to grow.

 When you bring your plant from outside, it helps to trim the stem down.
 Trim it to at least two feet before moving them.
 You can do pruning from late winter to spring.
 Your plant only flowers on new growth, and best to prune them before the growing season begins.

 In the Passiflora spp, you can find common passion flower types making for great houseplants to have, as seen here:

 This is a vigorous and beautiful hybrid that blooms stunning orange corona filaments on abundant flowers.
 The foliage has stripes with nectar dots and purple backs.

 The plant is a cross between the P. edulis, P. incarnarta, and P. cincinnata.
 The plant is superior in color and size and remains a hardy plant that is fast growing up to ten feet and more.
-You notice flowering in winter and continuous blooms through the year.
-Once it flowers, it is followed with edible passion fruits.
+You notice flowering in winter and continuous blooms throughout the year.
+Once it flowers, it is followed by edible passion fruits.